-Clinical experience has demonstrated that chelation has been used successfully in millions of patients with heavy metal toxicity, coronary artery disease and peripheral vascular disease.
-Chelation therapy has been utilized in other diseases such as rheumatoid arthritis, scleroderma, osteoporosis and diabetes mellitus.
-There have been anecdotal reports of macular degeneration being helped with chelation therapy as well.
+Clinical experience has demonstrated that chelation has been used successfully in millions of patients with heavy metal toxicity, coronary artery disease and peripheral vascular disease. .

 For more information about Chelation Therapy and how it works please go to the article on Chelation Therapy.

 On your first visit the physician will review your medical history with you.
-You are requested to complete a Patient Questionair beforehand which will assist in this initial evaluation.
-(This questionair can be obtained at the office or you can put in a request by phone.)
+You are requested to complete a Patient Questionnaire beforehand which will assist in this initial evaluation.
+(This questionnaire can be obtained at the office or you can put in a request by phone.)
 A complete physical examination concentrating upon your particular situation will also be carried out at the initial visit.
-If you decide to proceed with chelaiton treatments a laboratory requisition will be give for a number of hematological and biochemical tests.
+If you decide to proceed with chelation treatments a laboratory requisition will be given for a number of hematological and biochemical tests.
 General kidney function tests, vitamin and mineral levels as well as novel risk factors for cardiovascular disease will be assessed.
-See Cardiovascular Risk Panel and Vitamin and Mineral Panel under Laboratory Diagnostics.

 Vitamins and Supplements

-After your first treatment the physician will review your laboratory results with you.
+After your first treatment Dr. Anello or staff will review your laboratory results with you.
 Any deficiencies in vitamins, minerals or hormones will be discussed and a replacement program prescribed.
 EDTA chelation therapy is a nutrient-requiring-process and vitamins and mineral supplements will be required during your treatment.
 Other nutrients or nutriceuticals will be discussed dependant upon your individual needs.
 Many of the supplements are available through the Clinic as they are deemed part of the chelation treatment.
 “These supplements are provided at cost to our patients.”